 The above is an image of our classmates from Sainik School Amaravathinagar, in front of the Cadets’ Mess at the National Defence Academy (NDA) during our reunion in December 2015.
 The reunion was hosted by Vice Admiral Ashok Kumar, AVSM, VSM, then Commandant, NDA.
 Everyone is standing with their hands off their pockets, a rarity in such images of today.
 Most images one receives on the social media have men standing with their hands deep down their pant pockets.

 My mind went back to our school days-from 1971 to 1979, to the times when a cadet with his hands in pockets, was taunted supposedly for playing Pocket Billiards.
 At times they were queried as to which ball is winning – the Right or the Left one.
-Owing to this rigorous discipline instilled during the formative years, even after 37 years since our graduation, the mere thought of putting one’s hands in the pockets will never occur to our classmates; even in their wildest of dreams.
+Owing to this rigorous discipline instilled during the formative years, even after 37 years since our graduation, mere thought of putting one’s hands in pockets will never occur to our classmates; even in their wildest of dreams.

 A detailed report on the reunion appears on my blog (Please Click here to read).
 If you study all the photographs taken both at formal and informal events, you will hardly observe anyone playing ‘Pocket Billiards’.
 It could all be courtesy the taunts our classmates would have received.
 We did not even spare our teachers – especially the new entrants- from similar taunts.

 Pocket Billiards is mostly a men’s problem.
 This is not a sexist view point but a factual one.
 Women rarely put their hands in their pockets, except perhaps on a cold, chilly day.
 They generally do not enjoy the liberty of putting their hands in pockets mostly because their attire, even while wearing pants.
 Women’s pants generally come without pockets and even when they do, the pockets are too shallow to accommodate a whole hand.
-The women’s pants or jeans are often too tight, thereby making it uncomfortable to shove their hands in.
+Women’s pants or jeans are often too tight, thereby making it uncomfortable to shove their hands in.
 Thus it remains mostly a masculine issue.

 Why do men put their hands in pockets?
 Body language experts and psychologists have different takes on the issue.
 Is it that they are obsessed with their family treasures?
 Some experts opine that that there is a subconscious male urge to perpetually hold on to ones genitals.
 But holding on to one’s genitals in public is surely an indecent social display and the only way to be close to their genitals is by way of putting their hands in their pockets.
 It could be that they are scared that their family treasures would fall off or someone would steal them!

 ‘Pocket Billiards’ by a speaker on a podium is sure to distract and also put off the audience.
 Such speakers do not know what to do with their hands and try to find places to hide them and this leads to Pocket Billiards.
-This body language theory is sometimes contradicted by some world famous orators who can hold the audience spell bound, while habitually, one of their hands remaining in the pocket.
+This body language theory is sometimes contradicted by some world famous orators who can hold the audience spell bound, with one of their hands remaining in the pocket.
 It becomes somewhat obscene when Pocket Billiards is accompanied with a posture of legs wide apart and hips thrust forward.
 Even so, some psychologists opine that this combination is a confident gesture of the dominant male who wants to tell others around who the boss is.
 Whatever the theory, it is not a pleasant sight to behold!

 One of the most evolved part of human anatomy is our hand – with the wrist, palm and the five fingers.
 The relationship between our hands and our brain has been well established by scientists.
 In fact, our hands have become another communication tool.